 This excerpt on the pierced heart of Christ on the cross from which blood and water flows is taken from Hans Urs von Balthasar, The Heart of the World.

-For more on the SACRED HEART OF JESUS, read this excerpt from ST. BONAVENTURE.
+For more on the SACRED HEART OF JESUS and its meaning for the world, read this excerpt from ST. BONAVENTURE.

 For more on Palm Sunday and Holy Week, see the Holy Week section of the Crossroads Initiative Library.